 my digital ecosystem

 I have a fascination with systems, networks, and automation.
-I’m a systems nerd perpetually iterating on my personal systems for writing, working, learning, and managing digital data, files, and knowledge.
+I’m a systems nerd perpetually iterating on my personal operations for writing, working, learning, and managing digital data, files, and knowledge.

 I also have a passion for everything nature and outdoors.
 Permaculture, farming, ecosystems, environmentalism—I believe in the connection between humans and the earth, and always find myself thinking about the relationship between entities, wondering about the role each entity might play in connection to a larger system.

-The result of many conversations within this community led me to make note how I want somewhere to be My Workspace™.
+The result of many conversations within this community led me to make note of what I need in a digital workspace.

 A knowledge worker’s toolkit needs to be well-rounded, so after much experimentation and exploration of new practices and tools, I’ve made significant improvements to my learning and knowledge management system.
 It’s considered a work in progress, however, as it’s always being iterated on and improved as my needs evolve and change.